Muthoni69/USSD-Revenue-System-Simulator/README.md

 ## 🎥 Demo: USSD Simulator in Action

-This short demo showcases how the mock Kisumu *427# USSD flow works in real time using the [Africa's Talking USSD Simulator](https://account.africastalking.com).
+This short demo showcases how the mock USSD flow works in real time using the [Africa's Talking USSD Simulator](https://account.africastalking.com).

 ---